 Easy to assemble.
 Powder-coated steel frame and UV-treated polyester canopy.
 Comes with mesh side panels to keep insects out.

-Not sturdy enough to be left up all summer – better for occasional use only.
+Not sturdy enough to be left up all summer.
+Better for occasional use.

 No assembly required.
-Gazebo frame and cover pops up and is ready to use.
+Gazebo frame and cover pop up, ready for use.
 Perfect for camping and picnicking.
-Made from heavy duty water-resistant fabric with mesh sides to deter bugs.
-Well ventilated.
+Made from heavy-duty water-resistant fabric with mesh sides to deter bugs.
+Well-ventilated.

-A handful of users report receiving it assembled inside out.
+A handful of users report receiving gazebo assembled inside out.